-20. Michael Ayers – Selected in the 6th Round (177th Overall) by the Chicago Blackhawks
+Selected before Lundqvist in the 6th Round (177th Overall) by the Chicago Blackhawks

-Ayers played college hockey at the University of New Hampshire for four seasons, and was one of the most dominant goalies in Hockey East.
+Michael Ayers — no known relation to now-famous Carolina Hurricanes Emergency Backup Goaltender David Ayers — played college hockey at the University of New Hampshire for four seasons, and was one of the most dominant goalies in Hockey East.

 After his college career, the Hingham, Massachusetts native split the next four seasons moving back and forth between the ECHL and the AHL.

-Ayers spent the 2007-08 season with Leksands IF in the Swedish Elite League, and retired after the season.
+Ayers spent the 2007-08 season with Charlotte Checkers, then of the ECHL, and retired after the season.

-21. Jure Penko – Selected in the 7th Round (203rd Overall) by the Nashville Predators
+Selected before Lundqvist in the 7th Round (203rd Overall) by the Nashville Predators

 Penko was playing with the Green Bay Gamblers of the USHL when he was drafted by Nashville.